 - Do not cross your chopsticks when placing them across your plate or bowl.
 This is a Chinese symbol of death.
-Lay them parallel with tapered end pointing left, but not on the table.
+Lay them parallel with the tapered end pointing left, but not on the table.
 Use the chopstick holder if one is provided.

-If chopsticks are not your normal eating utensil and you decide to eat with chopsticks, the trick is learn how to effectively use them.
+If chopsticks are not your normal eating utensil and you decide to eat with chopsticks, the trick is learning how to use them effectively.
 Admittedly, it requires some patience and a lot of practice.
 When you have mastered the skill, you will see that it will slow your eating, helping you to enjoy it more.

-Just remember, the next time you are eating one of the many wonderful dishes from Thailand, don't automatically ask for the chopsticks and if you do, don't be offended if they hand you a fork.
+Just remember: The next time you are eating one of the many wonderful dishes from Thailand, don't automatically ask for the chopsticks—and if you do, don't be offended if they hand you a fork.

-© 2011 Cynthia B. Turner
+© 2011 Cynthia B Turner